vin0x/pdf-to-vehicle-data-ETL/README.md

 ## About

-This project demonstrates how to extract data from a PDF file containing car data, and save it as a CSV file.
-The data is processed using Python libraries such as `pypdf`, `pandas`, `numpy`, `seaborn`, and `matplotlib`.
+This project extract data from a website (.pdf file) containing car data, manipulate data, store in a AWS RDS, create pipeline with Apache Airflow to automatically refresh and create a Power BI Dashboard.
+The data is processed using Python libraries such as `pypdf`, `pandas`, `numpy`, `requests`, `seaborn`, and `matplotlib`.
 The main tasks performed include data extraction, transformation, cleaning, load and visualization.

 ## Features: